ozpopolam/DoctorBeaver/README.md

 ## Adding and editing tasks
 ![task_adding](https://img-fotki.yandex.ru/get/100269/218764126.0/0_13f1ac_1f8a4817_orig.jpg)
 Configure task's settings with a wide set of options

+## Coming soon...
+* show notification when some task must be executed
+* weak overview
+* search page